zio/zio-sqs/README.md

 ### Helpers

-The `Utils` object provides a couple helpful functions to create a queue and find a queue URL from its name.
+The `zio.sqs.Utils` object provides a couple helpful functions to create a queue and find a queue URL from its name.

 ```scala
 def createQueue(